-The standard iPhone 12 has all the features you'd expect from a new iPhone, including mmWave 5G support, MagSafe charging, a smaller Face ID notch, and a new battery-saving LTPO HDR display.
+The standard iPhone 13 has all the features you need in a new iPhone, including mmWave 5G support, MagSafe charging, a smaller Face ID notch, and a new battery-saving LTPO HDR display.

-Aside from its smaller screen and price tag, the iPhone 12 Mini is identical to the standard iPhone 13.
+Aside from its smaller screen and reduced price tag, the iPhone 13 Mini is identical to the standard iPhone 13.
 It's a killer option for young people or anyone who hates giant phones.

 Here are all previous versions of the iPhone Pro line (including Plus models):